BesterGG/holbertonschool-printf/README.md

 ## DESCRIPTION

-_printf function takes 2 arguments, a character pointer to a string who is called "format", and a variable arguments list (variadic functions) from the library <stdarg.h>.
+_printf function is a variadic function, this function takes one or more arguments, a string who is called "format", and a variable arguments list from the library <stdarg.h>.
-This functions loops the format searching for a specific characters indicated with a '%' symbol before the character.
+This functions loops thiught format, searching for a specific character indicated with a '%' symbol before the character.

 If the function found, it called the function runner(char c))(va_list) and if it finds a match in the struct calls the function corresponding to that specific character.
 Then, returns a pointer to that specifier function and the amount of characters displayed saved in the variable count.